NativeScript/ios/README.md

 # Getting Started

-To start diving into the v8 iOS runtime make sure you have XCode and [Homebrew](https://brew.sh/) installed, and then run the following
+To start diving into the v8 iOS runtime make sure you have Xcode and [Homebrew](https://brew.sh/) installed, and then run the following
 ```bash
 # Install CMake
 brew install cmake